pytorch/text/docs/source/examples.rst

 Examples
 =========

 Note: We are working on new building blocks and datasets.
-Some of the components in the examples (like Field) here will eventually retire.
+Some of the components in the examples (e.g. Field) will eventually retire.

 1. Ability to describe declaratively how to load a custom NLP dataset that's in a "normal" format: